-How does the school monitor the progress of children with SEN?
+How does the school monitor the progress of children with SEND?

-Once a child is identified as having SEN, a Support Plan is put together by the class teacher to outline a profile of the child and his or her needs, identified measurable targets with a timescale, the methods to be used in order to achieve specific outcomes and pupil and parental perspective.
-An assessment tool called ‘B Squared’ is used to measure small steps of progress that a child with SEN may make.
+Once a child is identified as having SEND, a Support Plan is put together by the class teacher to outline a profile of the child and his/her needs.
+Identified measurable targets, with a timescale, are set and the methods to be used in order to achieve specific outcomes are highlighted and pupil and parental perspective are also included.
+An assessment tool called ‘B Squared’ is used to measure small steps of progress that a child with SEND may make.

-Once recorded, the support plan becomes a working document, which can be updated to show progress towards particular targets and set new ones.
+Once recorded, the support plan becomes a working document, which is updated termly to show progress towards particular targets and new targets are set.
 Adjustments to the plan can be made where necessary.
 The class teacher manages the plan and suggested actions.
-They will be accountable for the outcomes and therefore should discuss with the SENCO if they feel the plan is not working, for whatever reason.
+They will be accountable for the outcomes and therefore should discuss with the SENCo if they feel the plan is not working, for whatever reason.

-· Where, despite the school having taken relevant and purposeful action to identify, assess and meet a child’s SEN, and the child has not made expected progress, the school or parents should consider requesting an Education, Health and Care assessment.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet a child’s SEND, if the special educational provision required cannot be provided through the resources and services that are available, the school or parents should consider requesting an Education, Health and Care assessment.